Nault/docs/_posts/2021-07-11-portable-nault-with-linux.md

 **A.** Download the Slax ISO.
 Currently has to be done with a little compromise since Nault requires Ubuntu20 or Debian10 and the latest Slax uses Debian9.
 A new version will hopefully come and this guide will update accordingly.

-* **Option 1:** [Download official Slax 9](https://www.slax.org/#purchase) (32 or 64 bit) but limited to [Nault 1.10.2 desktop app](https://github.com/Nault/Nault/releases/tag/v1.10.2) or [nault.cc](https://nault.cc) web app.
+* **Option 1:** [Download official Slax 9](https://www.slax.org/#purchase) (32 or 64 bit).
+At this time limited to [Nault 1.10.2 desktop app](https://github.com/Nault/Nault/releases/tag/v1.10.2) or [nault.cc](https://nault.cc) web app.
 Could also compile Nault from source code, see the advance section below.

 ![](/images/slax_download-iso-a.png)

-* **Option 2:** [Dowload unofficial Slax 10](http://lucbie.altervista.org/slax.php) (32 or 64 bit) and run the latest Nault desktop app or [nault.cc](https://nault.cc) web app.
+* **Option 2:** [Dowload unofficial Slax 10](http://lucbie.altervista.org/slax.php) (32 or 64 bit).
+It can run the latest Nault desktop app or [nault.cc](https://nault.cc) web app.
 More info about the unofficial build can be found [here](https://groups.google.com/g/slax-users/c/l8M2-zLG5GE) and [here](https://www.slax.org/blog/25684-Testing-Slax-10.2-beta1.html#comments).

 ![](/images/slax_download-iso-b.png)

 {% include alert.html text="Please be aware that running unofficial versions of Linux distros comes with its own risk.
-Even the official Slax." %}
+Even the official Slax.
+We do not endorse Slax or make promises about security." %}

 **B.** Copy the slax folder from the ISO to a USB flash drive with at least 1GB in order to have some extra space.
 Or burn the ISO on a DVD but then you can't have persistent storage.
 More info [here](https://www.slax.org/starting.php)